 What type of coverage is important?

-Insuring against the death, disability and critical illness of a key person are all important.
+Insuring against the death, disability, and critical illness of a key person is all-important.

 Life Insurance Coverage

 Determining the proper amount is often based on a multiple of earnings or an estimate of how much the business value would reduce with the loss of the key individual.
 As a rule of thumb, most insurance companies are comfortable life insuring a key person up to five times his or her salary.

 A higher multiple could be available in special situations.
 The life insurance is owned and paid for by the company and should death occur; the proceeds are received by the company free of tax.
 One of the advantages of corporate-owned life insurance is that any of the proceeds not required directly in the business can be disbursed tax-free to the surviving shareholders or possibly family members.
 This would not apply to key person disability or critical illness insurance.

 When determining the amount of Disability and CI coverage, an important question to consider is how long the disruption would last and the impact of losing that employee for possibly a long term disability.
 Key person disability protection or Critical Illness coverage is available that could be used in hiring a replacement, or to maintain company cash flow while the disabled employee recovers.

 Having the proper amount of key person life, disability, and critical illness insurance can often mean the difference between a company surviving the loss of an owner or essential employee and not.

 Call me if you feel this is something you would like to investigate in more detail.
 As always, please feel free to share this article with anyone who may find it of interest.

 Chris Coulter is the Founder and President of The Finish Line Group.
 Chris works with business owners to leverage their businesses to increase their wealth, reduce corporate and personal taxes, create viable succession strategies, enable employee retention strategies and allow them to exit their businesses on their terms.